atreyasha/spp-explainability/docs/develop.md

             otherwise simple linear layer with various basis functions would work

+            1.  think of ways to use patterns only when there are enough words in front and not to always compute, if this is possible at all

-        5.  add thorough and efficient grid-search workflow
+        5.  add thorough and efficient grid-search workflow -\> emulate similar workflow from single train

+        6.  think about how grid search workflow should work and which models should be saved/deleted -\> good idea to keep best model checkpoints from each grid run and separate event files

+        7.  think about whether loss or accuracy should be monitored for early stopping -\> especially given that losses are calculated using forward without evaluation; implying that dropout could have stochastic noise impact

-        6.  incremental changes with grid-search -\> multiple runs of each best model with different random seeds to get standard deviation of performance -\> experiment more gracious self-loops and epsilon transitions for improved
+        8.  incremental changes with grid-search -\> multiple runs of each best model with different random seeds to get standard deviation of performance -\> experiment more gracious self-loops and epsilon transitions for improved